cognitivesleep/cognitivesleep.github.io/README.md

 - **Work**
 - **Relax**

-_While being heard, your sole task is to, if confronted with any problem or issue during this time, click on the "save song" icon in order to keep a record of both the song and the time it was played._
+_While being heard, your sole task is to, if confronted with any problem or issue during this time, remember to click on "save song", in order to keep a record of both the song and the time it was played._

-_Cognitive Sleep will automatically save these tracks for later reproduction._
-_Now, once you've gone to sleep, our app will take note of this and begin to re-play those previously saved tracks in chronological order._

-### Now, how does it know when to begin?

-_The app will detect the moment in which the user has entered into deep sleep/slow wave sleep, which is the ideal moment for conducting the experiment, whereby Delta waves are spotted in its internal EEG signal software._
+_Now, once you've gone to sleep, remember to set your "saved songs" playlist to commence during your sleeping hours.
+It is important to keep it at a low-volume, since the idea is not to be woken up, but to simply be receiving the musical stimuli without one being conscious about it.

 _These tracks should be linked by now with your previously confronted issues and, as such, should allow you to go through an efficient memory reactivation process for obtaining improved next-day problem solving abilities._